Passions and Pilgrimages – why you must experience Gozo during Easter - Visit Gozo

 Many of their ‘live’ performances take place at Ta’ Passi fields in Għajnsielem, where their live Bethlehem village is staged every December.
 However, during Lent, Ta’ Passi fields will host a modern Way of the Cross, a live Passion production as well as a live re-enactment of The Last Supper.

-Their Our Lady of Sorrows procession with actors performing scenes from around the time of Jesus’s death leaves Għajnsielem Parish church at 6.30pm on 12th April 2019 and passes through the main streets of Għajnsielem.
+Their Our Lady of Sorrows procession with actors performing scenes from around the time of Jesus’s death leaves Għajnsielem and passes through the main streets of Għajnsielem.

 Good Friday processions started on the Maltese islands around the 16th century with Spanish and Sicilian influence.
 Victoria, Nadur, Xagħra, Xewkija, Qala, Ghasri and Żebbuġ commemorate the Passion of Christ with a very solemn procession of statues.
 Each of these statues represents a particular episode in the Passion of the Christ which is carried by pallbearers.
 In some of these events chained and masked or cross-bearing ‘penitents’ take part.